Joe South: Honors

 South won two Grammy Awards, for Song of the Year and Best Contemporary Song, for the single "Games People Play", in 1969.

 South was inducted into the Nashville Songwriters Hall of Fame in 1979 and became a member of the Georgia Music Hall of Fame in 1981.

 In 1988, a Dutch DJ, Jan Donkers, interviewed South for VPRO-radio.
 The radio show that aired the interview also played four new songs by South, but a new record was not released.

 On September 13, 2003, South performed during the Georgia Music Hall of Fame induction ceremony and played with Buddy Buie, James B. Cobb Jr., and Chips Moman.

 South's final recording, "Oprah Cried", was made in 2009 and released as a bonus track on the 2010 re-release of the albums So the Seeds are Growing and A Look Inside on a CD collection combining both LPs for Australian label Raven Records.

 South was inducted into the Musicians Hall of Fame and Museum in 2019.

 Death

-South died at his home in Buford, Georgia, northeast of Atlanta, on September 5, 2012, of heart failure.
+South died at his home in Flowery Branch, Georgia, northeast of Atlanta, on September 5, 2012, of a heart attack.
 He was 72 years old.
 South and second wife Jan Tant, who died in 1999, are buried in Mount Harmony Memorial Gardens Cemetery, in Mableton (Cobb County), Georgia.